2014–15 S.L. Benfica season: August

 On 4 August, after seven seasons, Benfica's ninth all-time top scorer, Óscar Cardozo, moved to Trabzonspor.

 On 10 August, Benfica won its fifth Supercup, beating Rio Ave 3–2 on penalties after a goalless draw.
-A severely remodeled squad, only presented seven starters of the Taça de Portugal final played just two months earlier: Luisão, Maxi Pereira, Rúben Amorim, Eduardo Salvio, Enzo Pérez, Nicolás Gaitán and Lima.
+A severely remodeled squad, only presented seven starters of the Taça de Portugal final played just two months earlier: Luisão, Maxi Pereira, Ruben Amorim, Eduardo Salvio, Enzo Pérez, Nicolás Gaitán and Lima.
 The new players Talisca, Derley, Eliseu and Bebé made their official debut for Benfica.
 Benfica dominated throughout the match but was unable to score on multiple occasions, finally beating Rio Ave on penalties, after Artur defended three of them.
 It was the first time since 2010 that Benfica played the Supercup, winning a previous one in 2005.
 With this conquest, Benfica became the only Portuguese club to have won all four domestic titles in a year.

 On 17 August, in the league's first day, Benfica beat Paços de Ferreira (2–0) with goals from Maxi Pereira and Salvio, with Artur saving a penalty in the 10th minute.
 Additionally, Benfica won the first matchday ten years later; the first with Jorge Jesus and the second during the ten-year term of Luís Filipe Vieira.
 On 19 August, Júlio César joined Benfica.
 On 22 August, Benfica signed Andreas Samaris.
 On 24 August, Benfica won at Boavista with a strike by Eliseu from 25 meters out.
-During the match, played in an artificial turf, Rúben Amorim got severely injured, with news in next day reporting an anterior cruciate ligament injury.
+During the match, played in an artificial turf, Ruben Amorim got severely injured, with news in next day reporting an anterior cruciate ligament injury.
 On 31 August, Benfica drew against Sporting CP (1–1).
 Nicolás Gaitán scored the first goal, while Artur made a mistake which allowed Islam Slimani to tie the match.
 It was the first league goal for Sporting at the Estádio da Luz since 29 April 2007.
-It was also the first time in seven seasons that Sporting made any points in a league match against Benfica, while playing as a visitor at the Derby de Lisboa.
+It was also the first time in seven seasons that Sporting made any points in a league match against Benfica, while playing as a visitor at the Lisbon derby.